sytone/system-bootstrap/README.md

 ## Testing Locally

-To run and test this locally you can just run the `Get-BootstrapAndRun.ps1` command in powershell from the root of the repo, all paths are relative to the script location.
+To run and test this locally you can just run the `$env:SYSTEM_LOCAL_TEST = "Y"; .\Get-BootstrapAndRun.ps1` command in powershell from the root of the repo, all paths are relative to the script location.

+# This script uses several environment variables to control its behavior and configuration.
+Below is a list of these environment variables along with their descriptions

+# SYSTEM_SCRIPTS_ROOT

+# Description: Specifies the root directory for system scripts

+# Usage: Logged to provide information about the script's root directory

+# Example: C:\Scripts

+# SYSTEM_AUTO_RUN_SETUP

+# Description: Determines whether the setup script should run automatically after the bootstrap script completes

+# Usage: If set to a true value (Y, YES, TRUE, 1), the setup script will run automatically

+# Example: TRUE

+# SYSTEM_SKIP_WINGET_DSC

+# Description: Indicates whether to skip the Windows Package Manager (WinGet) Desired State Configuration (DSC) step

+# Usage: If set to a true value (Y, YES, TRUE, 1), the WinGet DSC step will be skipped

+# Example: YES

+# SIMPLESETTINGS_CONFIG_FILE

+# Description: Specifies the path to the SimpleSettings configuration file

+# Usage: Logged to provide information about the configuration file being used

+# Example: C:\Config\settings.json

+# USERPROFILE

+# Description: Represents the path to the user's profile directory

+# Usage: Logged to provide information about the user's profile directory

+# Example: C:\Users\Username

+# SYSTEM_LOGGING_LEVEL

+# Description: The level of logging used in the script execution

+# Usage: Logged to provide information about the user's profile directory

+# Example: C:\Users\Username